NehuenLian/Lotus-POS-Desktop/README.md

 **Lotus POS** is a desktop Point of Sale system designed for small and medium-sized businesses, with a built-in module for electronic fiscal invoicing compliant with Argentinian regulations (AFIP/ARCA).
 It allows you to manage sales, inventory, pricing, and database configuration in a simple way, while also handling the complexities of fiscal integration.

+## Offline-first and Resilient

+The POS software is designed to work primarily offline, ensuring the system remains operational even when internet connectivity fails.

+Invoicing is also prepared for this scenario: if an invoice cannot be issued immediately, the sale is marked as **“unbilled”** in the database, and all necessary data to generate the invoice is stored.
+Later, pending invoices can be sent in batch, ensuring the business’s fiscal integrity.

 ---

 ## Tech Stack